 - certain transport sector work vehicles.

 For employers that do not provide transport services, to achieve physical distancing, numbers should be limited to one person per vehicle per trip, where possible.
-If this is not possible, workers should use both the back and front seats in order to maintain physical distancing and wear a face mask in the car, unless they .
+If this is not possible, workers should use both the back and front seats in order to maintain physical distancing.
+Workers are strongly recommended to wear a face mask if they are in the car with someone who is not a member of their household, unless they .

-Do I need to submit my COVIDSafe Plan?
+Do I need to submit my COVIDSafe Plan to the Victorian Government?